actionsflow/actionsflow/docs/index.md

 # Quick Start

-Building an Actionsflow workflow is a three-step process:
+Building an Actionsflow workflow is a four-step process:

 > For self-hosted version please see [here](/docs/self-hosted.md)